 Well, the Voyagers certainly see a connection.
 After going on a field trip to watch the movie “Hidden Figures,” they had lots of questions about the prejudice portrayed in the movie.
 As they analyzed the role that various characters played in telling the story, they recognized that prejudice is not just one thing.
 Could we discover the internal workings upon which it relies?
 It seems to work very differently, depending upon the perspectives of different people.
 In other words...

 ....it has lots of moving parts.

-While attending the memorial service of their teacher’s mother, they heard him talk about a song they have often sung at school, called “Desert Pete.”
-In particular the chorus, which tells how, in order to get water out of an old pump, you will likely need to “prime that pump.”
-Apparently, an old thought in a new context had created new connections, because upon one young Voyager's return to class, she remarked that she “understand[s] the song so much better now.”
+While attending the memorial service of their teacher’s mother, the Voyagers in attendance heard their teacher talk about a song they have often sung at school called “Desert Pete.”
+In particular, the chorus, which tells how, in order to get water out of an old pump, you will likely need to “prime that pump.”
+Apparently, an old thought in a new context had created new connections in one young Voyager's thinking.
+Upon her return to class, she remarked that she “understand[s] the song so much better now.”
 And thus, began a discussion of water pumps.

 Could we build a water pump?

 Could we understand the principles upon which it works?